anandjohnbaby/IDS-Skeleton-tracking-using-Yolov8/README.md

 - Windows

 # 📊 Dataset
 I have created a custom dataset by collecting videos from different sources.
 This dataset comprises 48 intrusion videos and 32 normal videos.
-Using YOLOv8 and OpenCv, we extracted keypoints from each frame of the videos and stored them in a CSV file.
+Using YOLOv8 and OpenCv, I have extracted keypoints from each frame of the videos and stored them in a CSV file.
 Additionally, preprocessing steps were applied, including the removal of NaN values and frames with insufficient coordinates.
 Feature selection/extraction techniques were also employed to enhance the dataset's quality and relevance for further analysis.

 # 📧 Contact
 Email : anandjohnbabyv4@gmail.com